Categories

-Later the agency discovers the rate was actually $25 instead of $30.
-They send the cleaner with $5 to reimburse the friends.
+Later the hotel manager realized the room only cost $25 instead of $30.
+The manager brings $5 to reimburse the friends.

-It’s hard to split $5 three ways, reasons the cleaner, so he gives the friends $1 each, and keeps $2 for himself as a tip.
+The manager finds it hard to split $5 three ways, so he gives the friends $1 each, and keeps $2 for himself.

 Solution